List of honours dedicated to Raoul Wallenberg: Canada

 Wallenberg was made the first Honorary Citizen of Canada in 1985; and the government declared 17 January, the day he disappeared, as "Raoul Wallenberg Day" in Canada.

 Numerous memorials, parks, and monuments honouring Wallenberg can be found across Canada, including the Raoul Wallenberg Memorial in Queen Elizabeth Park in Vancouver, Raoul Wallenberg Corner in Calgary, Raoul Wallenberg Park in Saskatoon, Raoul Wallenberg Park in Ottawa, Ontario, and a memorial behind Christ Church Cathedral in downtown Montreal, where a bust of Wallenberg and a caged metal box, styled as a barbed-wire gate, stand beside each other.
 The main entrance to Earl Bales Park in Toronto, Ontario is named Raoul Wallenberg Road.

 On 17 January 2013, which marked the 68th anniversary of Wallenberg's arrest by Soviet troops, Canada released a postage stamp in honour of Wallenberg.

 In 2008, the Tanenbaum Community Hebrew Academy of Toronto added "Wallenberg" to the name of the school, thus spawning the moniker, Tanenbaum CHAT Wallenberg Campus.

 Georgia

-A street in the center of the maritime city of Batumi was named after Raoul Wallenberg and marked with a commemorative plaque in 2013.
+A street in the centre of the maritime city of Batumi was named after Raoul Wallenberg and marked with a commemorative plaque in 2013.